webcoyote/mcp-server-motherduck/README.md

 ## Example Queries

-Once configured, you can ask Claude to run queries like:
+Once configured, you can e.g. ask Claude to run queries like:

 - "Create a new database and table in MotherDuck"
 - "Query data from my local CSV file"